afandian/folktunefinder-abc/README.md

  - Lowest common denomenator in time signature.
  - Shortest possible notation for notes (/ and /2, dotted rhythm).
  - Remove empty text fields.
+ - Normalize to Unicode or to escape sequence ASCII.
+ - 4/4 => C etc

 ## To run